DanielSong05/Sepsis_Detection/README.md

 # Sepsis_Detection

-Sepsis Prediction is a machine learning pipeline for early detection of sepsis using patient data.
+This project utilizes a machine learning pipeline for early detection of sepsis using patient data.
 The project covers end-to-end development, including data preprocessing, stratified train/test splits, model training with cross-validation, performance evaluation (AUROC, AUPRC, precision, recall, F1), and generating predictions.
 Artifacts such as trained models, metrics, and visualizations are stored for reproducibility and further analysis.

 ## Structure